-The spatial statistics are computed for all vectors in the sample volume, L, that satisfy the criteria, ti≤0.5 Li for i=1…3.
+The spatial statistics are computed for all vectors in the sample volume, L, that satisfy the Nyquist criteria, ti≤0.5 Li for i=1…3.[ref]
 The correlation function of all vectors for states h and h' is defined as F hh'.
 There are two types of correlations that are computed

 Auto-correlation – occurs when h=h' and is represented as F hh.